-NATALIE S. PANG is a Senior Counsel in the firm’s Los Angeles office.
+NATALIE S. PANG is a partner in the firm’s Los Angeles office.
 Ms. Pang has advocated on behalf of thousands of consumers during her career.
 Ms. Pang has extensive experience in case management and all facets of litigation: from a case’s inception through the discovery process–including taking and defending depositions and preparing witnesses for depositions and trial–mediation and settlement negotiations, pretrial motion work, trial and post-trial motion work.

 Prior to joining the firm, Ms. Pang lead the mass torts department of her last firm, where she managed the cases of over two thousand individual clients.
 There, Ms. Pang worked on a wide variety of complex state and federal matters which included cases involving pharmaceutical drugs, medical devices, auto defects, toxic torts, false advertising, and uninhabitable conditions.
 Ms. Pang was also trial counsel in the notable case, Celestino Acosta et al. v.
 City of Long Beach et al. (BC591412) which was brought on behalf of residents of a mobile home park built on a former trash dump and resulted in a $39.5 million verdict after an eleven-week jury trial in Los Angeles Superior Court.